nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * After installation search for the application "Administer Filezilla server" and click "Connect to Filezilla FTP Server"
 * Enter the host, port and password click OK to connect to server
 * In the top menu bar, open the Server->Configure menu
-* In the Users left pane section, add a user, configure the virtual and native path for that user and set read and write access permissions for that user
+* In the Users left pane section, add a user, configure the virtual and native path for that user and set read and write access permissions for that user.
+Example Virtual path can be "/" and example Native path can be "C:\Users\xyz\Downloads\ftpFolder"
-* Example virtual path can be "/" and e
+* Now the ftp server along with user logins is setup

 ## Installing DBeaver plugins without internet
 ### Step 1 - Download the database plugin jar files in a computer with internet